-Recorded in 1984 and originally released the following year, this concert album unites four longtime friends from two eras: Holly Near and Arlo Guthrie from the ’60s generation and ex-Weavers Ronnie Gilbert and Pete Seeger from their parents’ generation.
+Recorded in 1984 and originally released the following year, this concert album unites four longtime friends from two eras: Holly Near and Arlo Guthrie from the sixties generation and ex-Weavers Ronnie Gilbert and Pete Seeger from their parents’ generation.
 HARP combines the first letters of their four names.

 Its high spirits, abundant talent, and strong moments notwithstanding, however, A Time to Sing never quite takes off.
-Like most albums with long spoken bits, this one will have listeners hitting the fast-forward button during its frequent monologues after a few plays.
+Like most albums with lengthy spoken bits, this one will have listeners hitting the fast-forward button during its frequent monologues after a few plays.
 Listeners may want to hit the same button during some of the topical material here, some of which seems lyrically dated and musically thin.
 It’s also disappointing that little collaboration seems apparent.
 Instead of an album from a real quartet, much of this sounds like a sampler of tracks from four solo CDs.